Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 Quantifier is an integral part of the QUINT workflow, and enables the regional quantification of features extracted from histological images based on a reference atlas such as the Allen Mouse Brain Atlas (AMBA) or the Waxholm Atlas of the Spraque Dawley Rat.

-For an overview watch: https://www.youtube.com/watch?v=yPkAbSfla_c
+For an overview watch our tutorial: https://www.youtube.com/watch?v=n-gQigcGMJ0

 **Quantifier requires three sets of input:**